frederic-perez/AmE-dictionary/data/dictionary.md

 __in the eye of (something)__ _idiom_ At, in, or amidst the central or focal point of something.
 __in the fold__ _They kept the devious students in the fold._
 __in the hope that__ _idiom_ With the expectation, intention, or desire that (something will happen).
-__in the lap of the gods__ _idiom_ Decided upon or controlled by luck, chance, or fate; outside of one's control or influence.
+__in the lap of the gods__ _idiom_ Decided upon or controlled by luck, chance, or fate; outside of one’s control or influence.
 __in the least__ _Apparently you didn’t understand me in the least._
 __in the long run__
 __in the lurch__ _The TV series was left in the lurch._
 __in the midst of (something)__ _idiom_
 __in the next breath__ _idiom_ _(especially when speaking)_ In or at the very next moment or opportunity; in a very short space of time.
 __in the nick of time__ _idiom_ Just at the critical moment; just in time. _I got to the drugstore just in the nick of time.
-It's a good thing, because I really need this medicine!_
+It’s a good thing, because I really need this medicine!_
 __in the nude__ _Sleeping in the nude._
 __in the offing__
 __in the pocket of (someone)__ _idiom_ Under the direct control or influence of someone or some group.